Online13/animated-object/README.md

 # Animated Object

-Animate Object is a package that provide tools to create animation using custom element.
+Animated Object is a package that provide tools to create animation using custom element.

 ## Installation